 Student billing policies

-You are expected to attend all classes in which you are enrolled.
-If you do not attend or stop attending classes and fail to personally drop the class or classes by the drop deadline listed in the published schedule, you will be held responsible for all tuition and fees.
-Payment in full is due at the time of registration.
-Failure to pay your balance in full at the time of registration will result in your entering into a deferred payment plan that will result in a $30 fee.
-If after the sixth week of the term, you still owe a balance, your account will be charged a $75 non-payment fee.
+You understand that you are expected to attend all classes that you have enrolled for and if you do not attend the classes, or stop attending classes and fail to drop the class or classes by the drop deadline listed in the published schedule, you will be responsible for all tuition and fees.

-CCC reserves the right to withhold transcripts, and restrict future registration and take any other action legally available to the college if your account balance is not paid in full by the published due date.
+CCC reserves the right to withhold transcripts, restrict future registration and take any other action legally available to the college if your account balance is not paid on the date due.